v5ma/selfawarenetworks/ref.tomography.md

   1376:   4077:    872    1327:    68:   107: # Hal 9000 & Neural Array-Projection Oscillatory Tomography
   1377    4078
   1378:   4079:    955    1482:   223:   61: So you could convert a peak that's in one data set to a peak another data set as long as both peaks happen at the same time.
 But then itself is kind of like the four years life is transforming that you can make a connection between one objects.
 And when once one slice of an object in another size of an object, and another size and object, because of where those slices intersect incoming sensory tomography, it's like with electric companies demography.
-  1379    4080     956: ⟪ 295 characters skipped ⟫memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had Facebook pulling out whole words from the brain.
+  1379    4080     956: ⟪ 295 characters skipped ⟫memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had faceobok pulling out whole words from the brain.
   1380:   4081:    957    1488:   229:   310: And then you could read, you could decompress it back into a hole 3 image.
 And and but that means that if you are so that so I think of the principles of the four-year slice theorem they like they pervade everything that that they pervade like electrical Impedance tomography and they and also tracktography and diffusion tensor imaging.
   1381    4082
   1382:   4083:   1091     12:    40: "Learning Outside the Brain: Integrating Cognitive Science and Systems Biology" cited above appears to be very similar in concept to the concept of "Cellular Oscillating Tomography"